larrycai/docker-images/fig/README.md

 The docker image helps you to run fig in docker to serve the purpose.

-It works in boot2docker 1.3+, and it is verified for Windows Platform.
+It works in boot2docker 1.3+ for Windows Platform and CoreOS.

     docker run -it -v /var/run/docker.sock:/docker.sock larrycai/fig fig -v